vedant-io/Scraper-And-LLM-Summariser/README.md

 -   `POST /articles/:id/enhance`: Triggers the AI enhancement process for a specific article.
 -   `GET /google-article-search?title=<article_title>`: Searches for reference articles using the Google Custom Search API.

-## Live Link

-[Link to your deployed frontend application will go here]